pingcap/docs/grafana-tikv-dashboard.md

 - Channel full：The number of Channel Full errors per TiKV instance.
 It should be `0` in normal case.
 - Active written leaders：The number of leaders being written on each TiKV instance
 - Approximate Region size：The approximate Region size
-- Approximate Region size Histogram：The histogram of approximate Region size
+- Approximate Region size Histogram：The histogram of each approximate Region size
-- Region average written keys：The average rate of written keys to Regions per TiKV instance
+- Region average written keys：The average number of written keys to Regions per TiKV instance
-- Region average written bytes：The average rate of writing bytes to Regions per TiKV instance
+- Region average written bytes: The average written bytes to Regions per TiKV instance

 ![TiKV Dashboard - Server metrics](/media/tikv-dashboard-server.png)

 ## gRPC

-- gRPC message count：The number of gRPC messages
+- gRPC message count: The number of gRPC messages per type
 - gRPC message failed：The number of failed gRPC messages
-- 99% gRPC message duration：99% duration of gRPC messages
+- 99% gRPC message duration: The gRPC message duration per message type (P99)
-- Average gRPC message duration：Average duration of gRPC messages
+- Average gRPC message duration: The average execution time of gRPC messages
 - gRPC batch size：The batch size of gRPC messages between TiDB and TiKV
-- raft message batch size：The batch size of raft messages
+- Raft message batch size：The batch size of Raft messages between TiKV instances

 ## Thread CPU

 - Raft store CPU：The CPU utilization of the raftstore thread.
 The CPU usage should be less than 80% * `raftstore.store-pool-size` in normal case.
-- Async apply CPU：The CPU utilization of async apply.
-The CPU usage should be less than 80% * `raftstore.apply-pool-size` in normal case.
+- Async apply CPU：The CPU utilization of the `async apply` thread.
+The CPU usage should be less than 90% * `raftstore.apply-pool-size` in normal cases.
-- Scheduler worker CPU：The CPU utilization of scheduler.
-The CPU usage should be less than 90% * `storage.scheduler-worker-pool-size` in normal case.
+- Scheduler worker CPU：The CPU utilization of the `scheduler worker` thread.
+The CPU usage should be less than 90% * `storage.scheduler-worker-pool-size` in normal cases.
-- gRPC poll CPU：The CPU utilization of gRPC.
-The CPU usage should be less than 80% * `server.grpc-concurrency` in normal case.
+- gRPC poll CPU：The CPU utilization of the `gRPC` thread.
+The CPU usage should be less than 80% * `server.grpc-concurrency` in normal cases.
 - Unified read pool CPU：The CPU utilization of unified read pool
 - Storage ReadPool CPU：The CPU utilization of readpool
 - Coprocessor CPU：The CPU utilization of coprocessor